HashimAyamon/Seller-Mangment-MERN/README.md

 i merged the frontend and backend, you can run both servers concurrently with one command: npm run dev

-This command uses concurrently to start both the React frontend and Express backend at the same time.
+This command uses concurrently to start both the React frontend and Express backend at the same time